Why should I visit Nepal?

 The necessity of a porter usually depends on you and your packages.
 If you are for a short trek and can carry all your gear then you do not need any porter but for a long trek, porters are essential.
 As for long treks, all your clothing and gear will be more which would be hard for you to carry in high altitudes.

 Usually, porters will be moving ahead of you and you can use your things once you reach your destination of the day.
-So it is good to carry your most needed things for the day in small bags throughout the trip.
+So carrying your most needed things for the day in small bags throughout the trip is good.
 Other than this, porters here would be more than happy if you make them a business.

 Can I leave my extra luggage in Kathmandu?